The True Adventures of Wolfboy

-The True Adventures of Wolfboy is a 2019 American coming-of-age film directed by Martin Krejčí and written by Olivia Dufault.
-The film stars Jaeden Martell, Chris Messina, Eve Hewson, Chloë Sevigny, John Turturro, Nick Pulinski, and introduces Sophie Giannamore as Artistiana.
-It tells the story of a teenage boy with hypertrichosis who leaves home to find his mother while befriending a "mermaid" transgender girl.
+The True Adventures of Wolfboy is a 2019 American coming-of-age fantasy film directed by Martin Krejčí and written by Olivia Dufault.
+The film stars Jaeden Martell, Chris Messina, Eve Hewson, Chloë Sevigny, John Turturro, Nick Pulinski and Sophie Giannamore.
+It tells the story of a teenage boy with hypertrichosis, who leaves home to find his mother while befriending a "mermaid" transgender girl, named Aristiana.

 It had its world premiere at the Karlovy Vary International Film Festival on July 2, 2019, and was released on October 30, 2020, by Vertical Entertainment.

 Premise

-A teenage boy named Paul Harker (Jaeden Martell) has a skin condition that causes his skin to grow werewolf-like fur and hair all around it.
-He runs away from home and his father Denny (Chris Messina) in the search for his estranged mother.
-After a brief stint with the exploiting amusement park owner Mr. Silk (John Turturro) in order to fund his travels, Paul befriends a "mermaid" transgender girl and an aspiring singer named Aristiana (Sophie Giannamore) who becomes his companion as Denny, Mr. Silk, and Detective Pollok (Michelle Wilson) each pursue him.
+A teenage boy named Paul Harker has a skin condition that causes his skin to grow werewolf-like fur and hair all around it.
+He runs away from home and his father, Denny in the search for his estranged mother.
+After a brief stint with the exploiting amusement park owner Mr. Silk, in order to fund his travels, Paul befriends a "mermaid" transgender girl and an aspiring singer, named Aristiana, who becomes his companion as Denny, Mr. Silk and detective Pollok each pursue him.